CDL-Quantum/Hackathon2022/Business_Application.md

 For the first step, the structure of the model is translated into a quantum circuit.
 In the quantum formalism the risk items are represented by qubits.
+A risk item can be put into a superposition of being triggered with probability $P$ and not being triggered with probability $1-P$ by appying a rotation operator on a qubit.

 # Potential customers